mhoffman/mhoffman.github.com/_drafts/batteries-or-hydrocarbons-as-storage.md

+---
+layout: default
+title: Batteries or Hydrocarbons as Solar Fuels
+---

-# Batteries or Hydrocarbons as solar fuels
+# Batteries or Hydrocarbons as Solar Fuels

 The limited sustainabilty of using fossil fuels is today really obvious for two reasons: humanity is using fossil fuels at a rate that is faster than new ones are being produced